-Environmental studies majors examine a variety of scientific perspectives on environmental issues, with a focus on the growing interfaces of biology, chemistry, and earth science.
+Environmental science majors examine a variety of scientific perspectives on environmental issues, with a focus on the growing interfaces of biology, chemistry, and earth science.

 Wisconsin Lutheran College provides an environment in which a student can study

 the complexities of creation in a classroom where God’s intricate design can be

 recognized as such.
 The study of the environment and the relationship that humans

 have with it and with each other regarding environmental issues are addressed from

 a Christian perspective.
 This major will help prepare students to be active in society